2022 Russian mobilization: In Russia

 On 22 September, Deputy Chairman of the Russian Security Council Dmitry Medvedev said that newly mobilized recruits could be used to protect the newly annexed territories in Russian-occupied Ukraine.

-Roskomnadzor demanded Russian media to write about mobilization using information "exclusively" from Russian government sources and threatened disobeying outlets with fines of up to 5 million rubles and blocking.
+Roskomnadzor demanded the Russian media write about mobilization, using information "exclusively" from Russian government sources, and threatened disobeying outlets with fines of up to 5 million rubles and blocking.

-Imprisoned Russian opposition politician Alexei Navalny said: "I don’t understand one thing.
-The army has a million people, Rosgvardia has 350,000 people, the Interior Ministry has another million and a half or two million people, and the Federal Penitentiary Service is full of people.
+Imprisoned Russian opposition politician Alexei Navalny said, "I don’t understand one thing.
+The army has a million people; Rosgvardia has 350,000 people; the Interior Ministry has another million and a half or two million people; and the Federal Penitentiary Service is full of people.
 Why are they drafting civilians?"

 In the Levada Center poll, conducted from 22–28 September, 47% of surveyed Russians said they had felt "anxiety, fear, and horror" following Vladimir Putin's announcement on 21 September.
-Another 23% said they had felt "shock," while 13% felt "anger and indignation" and 23% said they felt "pride for Russia."
+Another 23% said they had felt "shock," while 13% felt "anger and indignation," and 23% said they felt "pride for Russia."

 Bashkir activist Fail Alsynov called the mobilization a genocide of the Bashkir people.
 There have been allegations that Russia is sending a disproportionate number of men from ethnic minorities to fight in Ukraine.

-Russian Field survey of 21–29 October 2023 showed that 58% of those polled opposed the second mobilization.
+A Russian field survey of 21–29 October 2023 showed that 58% of those polled opposed the second mobilization.
 In May 2024, Kremlin sources told Reuters that Putin was ready to end the war in Ukraine with a negotiated ceasefire that would recognize Russia's war gains and freeze the war on current front lines, as Putin wanted to avoid unpopular steps such as further nationwide mobilization.

 According to the Russian independent website Astra, hundreds of Russian men who refused to fight in Ukraine were transported from a military facility near St. Petersburg to a war zone in the Kursk Oblast.

 In April 2025, a Russian military court sentenced a mobilized man from Sakhalin to 15 years in prison.
 He was mobilized in 2022 and deserted in June 2023, voluntarily surrendering to Ukrainian troops, but was later sent back to Russia in a prisoner exchange.

 Markets

 Russian markets reacted to the introduction of mobilization with a moderate collapse.
-By 10:43 Moscow Time, the MOEX Index had fallen by more than 4%, and the RTS Index by 5%.
+By 10:43 Moscow time, the MOEX Index had fallen by more than 4%, and the RTS Index by 5%.
 After the opening of the exchange, the US dollar against the ruble rose to 62.61 rubles in less than two hours (+2.01 rubles by the close of trading on 20 September).